imehrdadmahdavi/stree-route-planning/README.md

 The executable will be placed in the `build` directory.
 From within `build`, you can run the project as follows:
 ```
 ./OSM_A_star_search
+[Enter four arguments from the starting point and ending point as shown in the image above]
 ```
 Or to specify a map file:
 ```